Terryy315/BVEX_Projects/README.md

 Software section contains some sample analytic scripts for analysing GPS data and beam calibration of the 22 GHz telescope

-Research section contains some information on satellites that downlink at around 22 GHz, which can potentially be used for beam calibration
+Research section contains some information on satellites that downlink at around 22 GHz, which can potentially be used for K-band beam calibration